brooklynrail/brooklynrail-platform/content/events/2022/02/dimensions-of-science-and-spirit.md

 ---
 title: Dimensions of Science and Spirit
-deck: Featuring Christine Davis, Amy Meyers, Nina Sobell, Victoria Vesna, and Ann McCoy
+deck: Featuring Christine Davis, Amy Myers, Nina Sobell, Victoria Vesna, and Ann McCoy
-summary: Artists Christine Davis, Amy Meyers, Nina Sobell, and Victoria Vesna join Rail Editor-at-Large Ann McCoy for a conversation.
+summary: Artists Christine Davis, Amy Myers, Nina Sobell, and Victoria Vesna join Rail Editor-at-Large Ann McCoy for a conversation.
 We conclude with a poetry reading by Tony Iantosca.
 people: